Conorbeamish/data-processer/README.md

 // deployment for client app
 $ npm run build // this will compile the react code using webpack and generate a folder called docs in the root level
-$ npm run start // this will run the files in docs, this behavior is exactly the same how gh-pages will run your static site
+$ npm run start // this will run the files in docs
 ```

 ## Server-side usage(PORT: 5000)